 A STRONG AMBASSADOR

 Ranu Jung was named a Wallace H. Coulter Eminent Scholar at Florida International University where, since 2011, she has been employed as a professor and head of the Department of Biomedical Engineering.
 Ranu Jung's CV testifies to an impressive career and scientific production.
 Jung holds eight patents and four pending approval.
 Her publication list counts more than 130 scientific articles and contributions to books such as Encyclopedia of Computational Neuroscience and Biohybrid Systems: Nerves, Interfaces, and Machines.
 Her awards, memberships and various posts in prominent scientific organizations are also numerous.
 These include Fellow of the American Institute for Medical and Biological Engineering, Fellow of the National Academy of Inventors and Senior Member of the IEEE.

 Throughout her career, Ranu Jung has mentored younger researchers.
 As a member of the Society of Women Engineers and the International Women's Forum, Professor Jung takes pride in strengthening the role of women in research and management as a natural part of creating equality in engineering – the equality that also characterizes the human focus in Professor Jung’s research.

 - Ranu Jung's contribution to the relationship and knowledge sharing between our institutions benefits both parties – and not least students in AAU's Biomedical Engineering programme who are part of an exchange programme with Florida International University.
 We now hope to formalize the collaboration and further strengthen the synergy between our respective research areas and programmes.
-It is a great honour to award Professor Ranu Jung an honorary doctorate at Aalborg University, and even greater honour to have such a strong ambassador for our university, concludes Professor Winnie Jensen, Vice Head of Department, Department of Health Science and Technology.
+It is a great honour to award Professor Ranu Jung an honorary doctorate at Aalborg University, and even greater honour to have such a strong ambassador for our university, Professor Winnie Jensen, Vice Head of Department, Department of Health Science and Technology concludes.